-Exploring the world has always been a deep rooted quest for mankind.
+Exploring the world has always been a deep-rooted quest for mankind.
 We are always looking outside of ourselves hoping to learn more, experience more, and perhaps know more.
 In other words, traveling is a fun escape from our busy and stressful lives.
 And as a teacher, I cherish my summers for one reason, and one reason only: TO TRAVEL!

-There are times when a group a friends and I were readily available to travel together.
+There are times when a group of friends and I were readily available to travel together.
 However, more times than often, due to conflicts, our traveling windows didn’t match.
 So I was left with a deep hunger to travel with no one to travel with.
 I dabbled around the idea of joining traveling groups, solo traveling groups, and even solo cruises.
 Although the trips and the itineraries were attractive, I could not wrap my head around the prices.
-In no way am I discouraging taking group trips.
+In no way am I discouraging from taking group trips.
 All I’m saying is that you have the option to be a great solo traveler, and love it!

 When I announced my potential summer trip, friends and co-workers would ask where and with whom.
 I knew Spain was the place to visit: my parents always wanted to go, a priest told me I would not regret it, and there is no language barrier since I speak Spanish.
 When I stated that I was going solo, you would think I announced that I am going to Mars.
 The perplexed looks and genuine words of worry were clearly made against traveling alone:

 The best advice I received was from my father and closest friend: say YES to new adventures!
 And so I did!
 In July of 2019, I ventured to Spain, and had a glorious and memorable trip: